Tractables/LogicCircuits.jl/README_DEV.md

 ## Troubleshooting

-When running tests as above, Julia somehow does not install the Jive package even though it is specified in `Project.toml`.
+When running tests as above, Julia somehow does not install the packages that are specified in `Project.toml`.
 Add it manually:

     julia -e 'using Pkg; Pkg.add("Jive")'